om00/menagerie/README.md

 # Pet Management API

-Go REST API for managing pets and their medical events with MySQL.
+Go REST API for managing pets and their  events with MySQL.

 ## Quick Start